Nan-Do/TinderBot/README.md

   Pynder to interact with the tinder api (altough must be heavily patched to be used) opencv to handle the eigenfaces
   Jinja2 and webpy to run the web app
+  PyDatalog for the logic engine textBlob for the natural language detection.
+  And several others

+Most of them are included in the dist-packages.
+The big ones like opencv must be installed separately for obvious reasons